Billy Joe Saunders has four letter word for failed drug test reports

 The WBO middleweight champion, scheduled to face Demetrius Andrade on October 20, issue a response of ‘s***’ to WBN.

 Saunders repeated the words on social media following sensational reports by several outlets in the United States.

-Oxilofrine (a stimulant) is named as the culprit, which is on the VADA watchlist but is stated by official rules must be flagged on the day of the fight.
+Oxilofrine (a stimulant) is named the culprit on the VADA watchlist but is stated by official rules that must be flagged on the day of the fight.